World-of-Retail-Token/wrtd/src/ripple/app/tx/README.md

 of { signing-account, signer-public-key, signature } in an array of signatures associated with this transaction.

-The advantage of this is that we can reuse the existing signing and verification code, and leverage the work that will go towards implementing support for the Ed25519 elliptic curve.

 ### Fees ###
 Multi-signature transactions impose a heavier load on the network and should claim higher fees.